jessawid/best-in-show-cli-app/README.md

 # Best in Show
-This CLI app provides information on the top 10 dogs in each category and over all as determined by the Westminster Kennel Club.
+This CLI app provides information on the top 4 dogs in each group as determined by the Westminster Kennel Club.

 ## Installation
 ## Usage